-- Any player may be goal keeper (i. e., enter the goal box and behave as goal keeper).
+• Any player may be goal keeper (i. e., enter the goal box and behave as goal keeper).
 However, once one player has entered the goal box for a team, this player will be the goal keeper for the remainder of the game.
-Subsequently, if any other player of this team enters the goal box, the newly entering player is treated as a field player. - Drop-in games will each consist of one 10 minute half. - Drop-in teams will not have a coaching robot.
+Subsequently, if any other player of this team enters the goal box, the newly entering player is treated as a field player.

-- No player may be ejected under 'Pushing' rules. - Each of the five players has a jersey number from the set $\{1, 2, 3, 4, 5\}$ . - Drop-in teams will wear the cyan and magenta jerseys used in the RoboCup 2013 and RoboCup 2014 competitions.
+- Drop-in games will each consist of one 10 minute half. - Drop-in teams will not have a coaching robot. - Each of the five players has a jersey number from the set $\{1, 2, 3, 4, 5\}$ . - Drop-in teams will wear the cyan and magenta jerseys used in the RoboCup 2013 and RoboCup 2014 competitions.
 If your team owns these jerseys, please bring them. - Drop-in teams may not call any timeouts.

 Each drop-in player must communicate with its teammates using SPL standard message protocol (cf. Section 2.6.2).
 Drop-in teams will use UDP ports 10098 and 10099.
 Drop-in players who do not properly fill in and update the mandatory subset of the fields in the standard message (these fields are marked in the comments of the standard message header), as well as send at least 20 messages every minute, will not be allowed to play.
+Communication will be tested before and during games to determine whether players are adequately communicating.